George Kour, Ph.D.

 I earned my bachelor's degree in computer engineering from the Technion.
 Following that, I pursued my master's degree in computer engineering at Tel-Aviv University, where I was guided by Prof. Dana Ron and Dr. Raid Saabni.
 My thesis concentrated on online handwriting recognition in the Arabic language.

-My research interests encompass learning mechanisms, encompassing both artificial and natural systems.
+My research interests are mainly focused on the foundation of learning mechanisms, encompassing both artificial and natural systems, including:

 Being part of a nation displaced from its homeland, and simply as a human being, I'm deeply passionate about human rights, particularly those of refugees.